 6. Modélisations et sciences humaines.
 Figurer, interpréter, simuler, C. Blanckaert, J. Léon et D. Samain (dir.), Paris, L’Harmattan, 2016 (468 p.)

-This work brings together a selection of papers delivered during the SHESL-HTL conference in 2014, in association with Koyré Center.
-Its originality is to offer a reflection both historical and epistemological on models and modelling within a wide documented range of the language and human sciences (linguistics, history ofgrammar , language philosophy, but also geography, psychology, economy, art history, etc).
-By opening up a common space for these disciplines, it does not limit their possible interactions (transfers, similarities) but initiates at the same time interaction between the history of language sciences and the history of the social and human sciences.
+This work brings together a selection of papers delivered during the SHESL-HTL conference in 2014, in association with the Koyré Center.
+Its chief original contribution to scholarship is to offer a reflection both historical and epistemological on models and modelling within a wide documented range of the language and human sciences (linguistics, history ofgrammar, language philosophy, but also geography, psychology, economy, art history, etc).
+By opening up a common space for these disciplines, it does not limit itself to following their possible interactions (transfers, similarities) but rather initiates an interaction between the history of language sciences and the history of the social and human sciences.

 3) Principles and methods in the laboratory

-The goals pursued by the laboratory and the results it obtains are the result of the implementation of several methodological principles that emerged in work over recent years.
+The goals pursued by the laboratory and the results it obtains have come about through the implementation of several methodological principles that have emerged in work over recent years.
 These principles are shared by its members, who adapt them freely in accordance with the range of objects on which they work.
-We think that the history of linguistics ideas presupposes the assumption of a commensurability of linguistic representations in time and space, whether we are talking of empirical descriptions, prescriptive grammars or more “speculative” theorization.
+We think that the history of linguistic ideas presupposes the assumption of a commensurability of linguistic representations in time and space, whether we are talking of empirical descriptions, prescriptive grammars or more “speculative” theorization.

-It is that commensurability (to be constructed through special expertise) that will help to most accurately evaluate constants and changes, traditions and events, ruptures and continuities regardless the time period studied (from Antiquity to modernity the most contemporary) and no matter the degree of proximity or remoteness (geographical and cultural) of the traditions considered.
+It is that commensurability (to be constructed through special expertise) that will help to most accurately evaluate constants and changes, traditions and events, ruptures and continuities regardless of the time period studied (from Antiquity to modernity, to the present day) and no matter the degree of proximity or remoteness (geographical and cultural) of the traditions considered.